comparisons

 Cost per Ad Variation

 Winner: Pika.
-At $10–35/mo with fast renders, your cost per variation is significantly lower.
+At $10 to $35/mo with fast renders, your cost per variation is usually lower.
 Runway's credit system means each high-quality render chips away at your monthly budget faster.

 Creative Effects

 It depends.
-Pika's Pikaffects (Melt, Inflate, Pop) create unique scroll-stopping moments.
+Pika's Pikaffects create unique scroll-stopping moments.
 Runway's Motion Brush gives precise, professional-grade control.
 Different tools for different creative briefs.

 Team Workflow